ascherer1993/DeviceDataProcessor/README.md

 ## Description

-The application can be interacted with both through the API and through a console app.
-Example json files are provided in the TestData folder at the root level of the solution
+The application can be interacted with through both an API and a console app.
+Example json files are provided in the TestData folder at the root level of the solution.

 ## Getting Started